The Seven-Per-Cent Solution: Plot

 What finally does the job is a whiff of mystery: one of the doctor's patients is kidnapped and Holmes' curiosity is sufficiently aroused.
 The case takes the three men on a breakneck train ride across Austria in pursuit of a foe who is about to launch a war involving all of Europe.
 Holmes remarks during the denouement that they have succeeded only in postponing such a conflict, not preventing it; Holmes would later become involved in a "European War" in 1914.

-One final hypnosis session reveals a key traumatic event in Holmes' childhood: his father murdered his mother (and her lover) for adultery and committed suicide afterwards.
-Moriarty was the one who told Holmes of the drama, and as messenger of the bad news is now seen as being responsible for their deaths by Holmes.
+One final hypnosis session reveals a key traumatic event in Holmes' childhood: his father murdered his mother and her lover.
+Moriarty told Sherlock about the murder.
 From that point on, his onetime tutor became a dark and malignant figure in Holmes' subconscious.
 Freud and Watson conclude that Holmes, consciously unable to face the emotional ramifications of this event, has pushed them deep into his unconscious while finding outlets in fighting evil, pursuing justice, and many of his famous eccentricities, including his cocaine habit.
 However, they decide not to discuss these subjects with Holmes, believing that he would not accept them, and that it would needlessly complicate his recovery.

 Watson returns to London, but Holmes decides to travel alone for a while, advising Watson to claim that he had been killed, and thus the famed "Great Hiatus" is more or less preserved.
 It is during these travels that the events of Meyer's sequel The Canary Trainer occur.